Amador Cobas: University leadership

 On 7 January 1971, Cobas was appointed **President of the University of Puerto Rico**, serving until 1973.
 His tenure was marked by administrative friction: shortly after the UPR Board of Trustees approved the budget, his leadership faced significant opposition and led to his dismissal by the Council on Higher Education in 1972.

+Death

+Amador Cobas passed away in 1988 at the age of 77.

 Honors and legacy

 Cobas is remembered as a pioneering physicist who brought nuclear science to Puerto Rico and helped shape its scientific institutions.
 His establishment of the Nuclear Center and leadership in physics education laid foundational groundwork for research and academic development on the island.